bryan-rhm/chefcookbooks/README.md

 - undeploy
 - shutdown

-You should indicate what recipe use under the  Opswork.yaml template.
+I indicated what recipe use under the  Opswork.yaml template.

 For more information related to this repo please see: